-Indec has not, however, inferred from its analysis that SunWater should alter its costs over the 2012-17 regulatory period to the level of efficient costs determined for 2010-11.
+Indec did not, however, infer from its analysis that SunWater should alter its costs over the 2012-17 regulatory period to the level of efficient costs determined for 2010-11.
 It observed that further analysis would be required to justify and support such an inference (see Volume 1).
-The Authority has engaged other consultants to address potential scheme specific cost savings.
+The Authority engaged other consultants to address potential scheme specific cost savings.